canjs/canjs/guides/getting-started-tutorial/app-state.md

 In our application, we setup routing by:

 - defining the properties of our Application State object,
-- binding that object to the route with a call to can.route.map, and
+- binding that object to the route with a call to `can.route.map`, and
-- calling can.route.ready(), which sets up two-way binding between the browser's window.location.hash and the can.route's internal can.Map.
+- calling `can.route.ready()`, which sets up two-way binding between the browser's window.location.hash and the `can.route`'s internal `can.Map`.

 Unless we specify otherwise, which we'll see how to do below, *each property we define on our Application State will map to a potential route*.
 In the